izumi02-ui/Nexus-AI-Discord-Bot/docs/MEDIA.md

 ## Diagnostics

-- `/music status` shows node connection, active players and queue state.
+- `/music status` shows node connection, active players, queue state, loaded plugins, and usable Spotify/YouTube sources.
 - `/voice status` shows STT/TTS configuration, FFmpeg and DAVE readiness.
 - `GET /health` exposes both media subsystems for Render monitoring.
-- If Spotify fails but YouTube works, check LavaSrc and the two Spotify keys on the Lavalink service.
+- If Spotify fails but YouTube works, check that both Spotify keys exist on the **Lavalink** service and that `/music status` reports LavaSrc plus Spotify.
 - If every music request fails, compare `LAVALINK_URI` and password on both services.
 - If voice joins but cannot hear, check `/voice status` for DAVE and verify the bot has `Connect`, `Speak`, and `Use Voice Activity` permissions.
+- If quiet speakers are missed, lower `VOICE_RMS_THRESHOLD` gradually.
+If room noise creates false turns, raise it gradually; `/voice status` shows the active value.
+- Groq Orpheus must be enabled and its terms accepted for the exact organization and project that issued `GROQ_API_KEY`.
+An allowed-model checkbox on a different project does not change the API key's access.
+Listening no longer needs `/voice unmute` after a TTS-only denial; text fallback stays active and later turns retry speech automatically.
+- When a track resolves but produces no audio, search the bot logs for `Lavalink track exception`.
+The line includes the source, identifier, node, severity, message, and cause needed to identify a YouTube/plugin failure.